hesco/hesco-weave/README.md

          ensure => 'present',
     }

-Again, this is a defined type designed to munge the hiera data structure, apply sanity checks and validation tests to data fed to the original three argument defined type exposed by this module.
+Wrapping `weave::interface`

 ## Use weave::firewall - manage docker host firewall for weave

-Pending . . .
+The use of the weave::firewall:: classes and types is optional and requires setting a weave::mangage_firewall option in hiera.

-Although code for this upcoming feature has been committed to the repository and is included in this package, its use is currently suppressed.
-Its use is optional and requires setting a weave::mangage_firewall option in hiera.
-This [feature](../../issues/1) requires some additional debugging before being published as a release candidate, much less being used for a production deployment.
-Your patience or patches are appreciated, as I continue work to enable puppet driven firewall management without breaking a reliable cross-docker-host bridge under its use.
+These features enable puppet driven firewall management without breaking a reliable cross-docker-host bridge under its use.
+It was motivated by the resistence of the docker/weave iptables rule sets to playing well with a puppet managed firewall.
+So essentially this module will replicate what those tools do, in the puppet way, so all the components will play well together.

 This feature is dependent on the [puppetlabs/firewall](https://forge.puppetlabs.com/puppetlabs/firewall) module available from the puppet forge.
 In addition, it requires a [patch described here](https://tickets.puppetlabs.com/browse/MODULES-1470),